mono/CppSharp/docs/GettingStarted.md

 headers and generate either C++/CLI or C# code that can be compiled into a regular .NET assembly.

-Since there are no binary releases yet, the project needs to be compiled from source first.
+To get started you can either compile from source or get one of the pre-compiled binary releases from the [releases archive](https://github.com/mono/CppSharp/releases).

+# Building from source

 ## LLVM/Clang source repositories ##